Circumcision for Older Boys & TeensMarwan Nasr2019-12-17T15:53:09-05:00

 Circumcision for Children – Getting Circumcised Before Adolescence

 Circumcision is also routinely done for older boys at Gentle Procedures Clinics.
 No medical referral is required.
-Your primary care doctor may refer you to our clinic for circumcision for your boy but your doctor does not need to make a referral for you.
+Your primary care doctor may refer you to one of our clinics for circumcision for your boy but your doctor does not need to make a referral for you.

-If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.
+If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at either our Limerick, or Dublin clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.

-To arrange a consultation with our circumcision doctor please call us during clinic hours, or use the Appointment Request Form.
+To arrange a consultation with one of our circumcision doctors please call us during clinic hours, or use the Appointment Request Form.

 What are the benefits of circumcision for children and adolescents?